saguas/jasper_erpnext_report/README.md

 How to use it?
 ==============

-JasperReportsÂ® Server
+JasperReports® Server
 ---------------------
-First, make a folder, in JasperReportsÂ® Server, to put the reports to use with this module - name it, for instance, erpnext.
+First, make a folder, in JasperReports® Server, to put the reports to use with this module - name it, for instance, erpnext.
 Second, make your reports in Jaspersoft Studio and send them, from studio to the folder created in the first step, to JasperReports Server.
 ![enter image description here](/Users/saguas/erpnext4/erpnext/frappe_v5/jasperserver_folder.png)